Joseph C. Kunz, Jr.

 • Start with the foundation.

-• Follow the framing.
+• Frame the argument.

 • Build in sequence.

-• Finish with something that holds.
+• Finish with a life that holds.

 This page isn’t a list.
 It’s a map.